Planning-oriented Autonomous Driving: Introduction

 By contrast, the emergence of end-to-end autonomous driving~\cite{chitta2021neat,wu2022tcp,chen2022lav,casas2021mp3,hu2022stp3} unites all nodes from perception, prediction and planning as a \textit{whole}.
 The choice and priority of preceding tasks should be determined in favor of planning.
-The system should be goal-oriented\footnote{We advocate the design philosophy to be goal-oriented; in our setting, the goal is planning.
-One may set the goal to be prediction, traffic flow metric in V2X, \textit{etc}., depending on the actual system.}, exquisitely designed with certain components involved, such that there are few accumulative error as in the standalone option or negative transfer as in the MTL scheme. \Cref{tab:motivation} describes the task taxonomy of different framework designs.
+The system should be planning-oriented, exquisitely designed with certain components involved, such that there are few accumulative error as in the standalone option or negative transfer as in the MTL scheme. \Cref{tab:motivation} describes the task taxonomy of different framework designs.

-Following the end-to-end paradigm, one ``tabula-rasa'' practice is to directly generate the planned trajectory, without any participation from perception and prediction as shown in~\cref{fig:motivation}(c.1).
-Pioneering works~\cite{chen2021wor,codevilla2018cil, codevilla2019cilrs, chen2020lbc, zhang2021roach, prakash2021transfuser, wu2022tcp} demonstrate impressive performance in the closed-loop simulation~\cite{Dosovitskiy17carla}.
-While such a direction deserves further exploration, it might suffer from safety and interpretability problems, especially for highly dynamic urban scenarios.
-In this paper, we lean toward another perspective and ask the following question:

-\emph{Toward a reliable and goal-oriented autonomous driving system, how to design the pipeline in favor of planning? which preceding tasks are requisite? }
+Following the end-to-end paradigm, one ``tabula-rasa'' practice is to directly predict the planned trajectory, without any explicit supervision of perception and prediction as shown in~\cref{fig:motivation}(c.1).
+Pioneering works~\cite{chen2021wor,codevilla2018cil, codevilla2019cilrs, chen2020lbc, zhang2021roach, prakash2021transfuser, wu2022tcp, wu2023ppgeo} verified this vanilla design in the closed-loop simulation~\cite{Dosovitskiy17carla}.
+While such a direction deserves further exploration, it is inadequate in safety guarantee and interpretability, especially for highly dynamic urban scenarios.
+In this paper, we lean toward another perspective and ask the following question: \emph{Toward a reliable and planning-oriented autonomous driving system, how to design the pipeline in favor of planning? which preceding tasks are requisite?}

-A gut-feeling resolution would be to perceive surrounding objects, predict future behaviors and plan a safe maneuver explicitly, as illustrated in~\cref{fig:motivation}(c.2).
-Contemporary approaches~\cite{liang2020pnpnet,gu2022vip3d,sadat2020p3,casas2021mp3,hu2022stp3} provide good insights and achieve impressive performance.
-However, we argue that the devil lies in the details; previous works more or less fail to consider certain components (see block (c.2) in~\Cref{tab:motivation}), being reminiscent of the goal-oriented spirit.
-We elaborate on the detailed definition and terminology, the necessity of these modules, and why they should be organized hierarchically in the Supplementary.
+An intuitive resolution would be to perceive surrounding objects, predict future behaviors and plan a safe maneuver explicitly, as illustrated in~\cref{fig:motivation}(c.2).
+Contemporary approaches~\cite{liang2020pnpnet, gu2022vip3d, sadat2020p3, casas2021mp3, hu2022stp3} provide good insights and achieve impressive performance.
+However, we argue that the devil lies in the details; previous works more or less fail to consider certain components (see block (c.2) in~\Cref{tab:motivation}), being reminiscent of the planning-oriented spirit.
+We elaborate on the detailed definition and terminology, the necessity of these modules in the Supplementary.